lipido/fronty.js/README.md

 Note: renderers **MUST** return a piece of HTML with a single root element.

 ### Components
-Components are responsible of rendering your models into HTML by using a renderer function and, more important, to update your HTML when your model changes (implementing "one-way binding"), by making as less changes as possible in the HTML document in order to increase performance.
+Components take a renderer function and puts its resulting HTML in the actual and visible document by making *as less changes as possible* changes in the document tree in order to increase performance.
+A component is rendered in place of a given HTML element identified by its `id`, so everything inside that node is responsibility of the component.
+Components can be re-rendered at any time so, if the renderer function returns a different content, the component will make the necessary changes in the current HTML.

-Components receive a renderer function (e.g: a compiled Handlebars template) as a parameter and are placed inside a node of your HTML document, so everything inside that node is responsibility of the component.
+The most typical `Component` is `ModelComponent`, which receive a `Model`, and a renderer function able to take a model and generate HTML (e.g: a compiled Handlebars template).
+The component *observes* the model.
+If any change is made in the model, the component will re-render.

 ```javascript
 var myModel = new Model('mymodel');